xSomoy/STT/README.md

 # Searchit Tester
-Version: 2.2.1
+Version: 2.3.1
 [Searchit](https://github.com/xCommunicado/Searchit "Searchit Repository") Compatible Version: 1.0-alpha04

 ---

-I made a tool to do a stuff as easy as possible. and you expect me to test it manually?
+I made a software to do a stuff as easy as possible. and you expect me to test it manually?
 > Huh!!
 I'm too lazy for that.

 I have written a script to test [Searchit](https://github.com/xCommunicado/Searchit "Searchit Repository").